 At Knaphill School, we are committed to ensuring all children reach their full potential.
 We aim to provide a broad and balanced curriculum and aim to provide high quality teaching along with robust analysis of pupils’ achievement.

 The Pupil Premium is funding provided to schools which is additional to main school funding.
-It is allocated according to the number of pupils on-roll who are eligible for free school meals (FSM), a smaller amount allocated according to the number of children of service families, and an allocation for each pupil who has ben ‘Looked After’ (in care) for 6 months or more.
+It is allocated according to the number of pupils on-roll who are eligible for free school meals (FSM), a smaller amount allocated according to the number of children of service families, and an allocation for each pupil who has been ‘Looked After’ (in care) for 6 months or more.

-Pupil premium children: £1320 per primary pupil
+Pupil premium children: £1345 per primary pupil

 Schools decide how the Pupil Premium money is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
 However, schools are accountable for how they have used the additional funding to support pupils from low-income families.
 We identify all pupils eligible for FSM to ensure we narrow any gaps and identify any barriers to learning.
-All children are closely monitored and interventions are set up to meet individual needs.
+All children are closely monitored, and interventions are set up to meet individual needs.

 Our Pupil Premium strategy is reviewed on a termly basis

 To find out more, please click here to see the summary of how pupil premium was used at Knaphill School in 2019-20 and how we plan to use it in 2020-21.

 Please click here to see view a summary of the main barriers to achievement faced by eligible pupils and how the pupil premium grant is spent to address these barriers.